Atom-101/revisitSR/README.md

-# Revisiting Deep Models for Image Super Resolution
+# A PyTorch Framework for Image Super-Resolution

 ## Environment Setup